A note from Tunde

 Tunde was born in Nigeria and came to Canada in January 2012.
 He defines himself as a proud, patriotic, unhyphenated Albertan and Canadian.
 His love for Alberta and his commitment to preserving our values and freedoms are the reasons why he is actively involved in the political process.

 Tunde believes that the challenges we face can be addressed through firm fidelity to conservative principles – low taxes, strong families, and choice and flexibility in our public services.
 We can provide more and better healthcare and educational facilities, for example, if we build effective partnerships between the public and the private sector.

 Tunde has a notable history of service to the community.
-He is actively involved with the Rhema Food Bank and has also volunteered with Edmonton Mennonite Centre for newcomers and the ASSIST Community Services Centre.
+He is actively involved with the Rhema Food Bank and has also volunteered with Edmonton Mennonite Centre for newcomers, the ASSIST Community Services Centre and the United Way.
 He is also an active member of his church.

 Tunde values honesty, trust, accountability, and open communication.
-He is happily married to Yemisi, and they have four children, ages nineteen, sixteen, fourteen and nine.
+He is happily married to Yemisi, and they have four children, ages nineteen, seventeen, fifteen and ten.